lorcanj/find-my-accounts/todo/SUBSCRIPTION_DETECTION_V1_PRS.md

 **Edge cases:**
 - Account with no signals → unchanged, `isSubscription` stays false
-- Signal with no dateIso → still processed, treated as oldest (sorted last)
+- Signal with no dateIso → still processed, treated as oldest (sorted first in ascending order, so real dates always take precedence in latest-wins logic)
 - Account already enriched (idempotency) → fields overwritten cleanly

 ---